 Tracking Group Data completed by party B

-Note: This superseding Transaction Confirmation is complete and effective as of the Transaction Effective Date and ready for parties’ implementation of the natural gas sale and purchase transaction on an after the Transaction Effective Date.
+Note: This Revised Transaction Confirmation is complete and effective as of the Transaction Confirmation Effective Date and ready for parties’ implementation of the natural gas sale and purchase transaction on an after the Transaction Confirmation Effective Date.

 Scenario D

-Description: An existing Transaction is in effect between Party A and Party B. Party B, as Seller and the Confirming Party, initiates a superseding Transaction Confirmation to this Transaction with Party A (non-Confirming Party), updating Transaction Base data with a Transaction Effective Date for the change.
-The existing Transaction is not changed from its original state for time period prior to the new Transaction Effective Date.
+Description: An existing Transaction is in effect between Party A and Party B. Party B, as Seller and the Confirming Party, initiates a Revised Transaction Confirmation to this Transaction with Party A (receiving Party), updating Transaction Base data with a Transaction Confirmation Effective Date for the change.
+The existing Transaction is not changed from its original state for time period prior to the new Transaction Confirmation Effective Date.
 The new TC Dataset is not in effect until the TC Dataset is Effective with a Transaction Confirmation Change Type Status = A (Accepted) and a Transaction Status = E (Effective).

-This change is generally implemented using a superseding Transaction Confirmation Update.
+This change is generally implemented using a Revised Transaction Confirmation Update.
 Party A validates that no original data has been changed other than Updated-related data.
-Party A, as the non- Confirming Party, validates the data and finds errors or disputes the data in the superseding TC Dataset.
-Party A identifies the errors or disputes and returns the corrected superseding TC Dataset, including assignment of Party A Transaction Number and completion of Party A’s Signatory data, and returns the dataset to Party B. Party B validates the superseding TC Dataset, reviews the errors and disputes, makes corrections to the superseding TC Dataset and resends a new TC Dataset to Party A. Party A, as the non- Confirming Party, validates the data, finds no errors or questions on the new superseding TC Dataset.
+Party A, as the non- Confirming Party, validates the data and finds errors or disputes the data in the Revised TC Dataset.
+Party A identifies the errors or disputes and returns the corrected Revised TC Dataset, including assignment of Party A Transaction Number and completion of Party A’s Signatory data, and returns the dataset to Party B. Party B validates the Revised TC Dataset, reviews the errors and disputes, makes corrections to the Revised TC Dataset and resends a new TC Dataset to Party A. Party A, as the non- Confirming Party, validates the data, finds no errors or questions on the new Revised TC Dataset.
 Party A completes the Party a Signatory Data and accepts the new Transaction Confirmation as transmitted.
-Party A returns the superseding TC Dataset with a Transaction Change Type Status = A (Accepted) and a Transaction Status = E (Effective).
-The Accepted version of the superseding TC Dataset becomes the latest Effective version of the Transaction as of the Transaction Effective Date in the superseding TC Dataset.
+Party A returns the Revised TC Dataset with a Transaction Change Type Status = A (Accepted) and a Transaction Status = E (Effective).
+The Accepted version of the Revised TC Dataset becomes the latest Effective version of the Transaction as of the Transaction Confirmation Effective Date in the Revised TC Dataset.

-NOTE: Under the 6.3.1 Contract General Terms and Conditions, Party A, as non-Confirming Party, is not required to respond to Party A, as the Confirming Party.
+NOTE: Under the 6.3.1 Contract General Terms and Conditions, Party A, as receiving Party, is not required to respond to Party A, as the Confirming Party.

-Step 1 Transmission of a superseding TC Dataset sent by the Transaction Confirmation initiator; Confirming Party, as Seller (Party B) completes all sections of the TC Dataset as noted.
+Step 1 Transmission of a Revised TC Dataset sent by the Transaction Confirmation initiator; Confirming Party, as Seller (Party B) completes all sections of the TC Dataset as noted.

 Transaction Confirmation Change Type U (Updated)